Before I can talk about the lymphedema diet, or as it’s spelled in the U.K. lymphoedema diet…I want to begin with a quick background.

-The women in the weight loss group lost 350 ml (12 oz.) of volume from their lymphedema arm compared to their healthy arm.
-The women in the control group lost 11 ml (2 teaspoons) excess arm volume.
-You can see what those volumes look like in this picture.
+The women in the weight loss group lost 229 ml (7.6 oz.) of volume from their lymphedema arm compared to their healthy arm.
+The women in the control group gained 4 ml (1 teaspoon) excess arm volume.

 Lymphedema Weight Loss Diet Study #2.